Financial information and support

 Help with claiming Universal Credit

 Ukrainian households are eligible to claim Universal Credit.
-It’s really important that families go online and make their claim for Universal Credit as soon as possible.
+It’s important that families go online and make their claim for Universal Credit as soon as possible.
 Hosts can support their guests to do this.
 Your claim must be made online and this will trigger an appointment with the Job Centre.
 The claim will start from the date the claim is submitted online.

 We have one Job Centre in Stockport: